cloudflare/cloudflare-docs/content/workers/runtime-apis/response.md

 {{<definitions>}}

 - `response.body` {{<type-link href="/runtime-apis/streams">}}Readable Stream{{</type-link>}}
-  - A simple getter to get the body contents.
+  - A getter to get the body contents.
 - `response.bodyUsed` {{<type>}}boolean{{</type>}}
   - A boolean indicating if the body was used in the response.
 - `response.encodeBody` {{<type>}}string{{</type>}}